 Finding other active travel options for touring Okefenokee Swamp

 A boat ride isn’t the only way to explore the park.
-Adventurous travelers have a couple of options.
+Active boomer travelers have a couple of options.

 If you just have a few hours, rent a bicycle and explore the seven plus miles of flat, paved road.
 Keep a close eye out for alligators and snakes should you choose to do this.